 Rebates and Tax Credits for Heat Pumps

 Rebates and tax credits exist for a variety of reasons.
-You may qualify for one or more based on the system you choose:
+You may qualify for one or more based on the heat pump model you choose:

-- Manufacturers will often offer incentives to replace your heat pump, which are in the form of rebates that participating HVAC companies can offer.
+- Manufacturers will often offer incentives in the form of rebates.

 - Local utility companies will sometimes offer rebates for multiple types of furnaces, air conditioners, air handlers, and heat pumps.